 You should get a flu vaccine before flu viruses begin spreading in your community since it takes about two weeks after vaccination for antibodies to develop in the body and provide protection against flu.
 Make plans to get vaccinated early in fall, before flu season begins.
-CDC recommends that people get a flu vaccine by the end of October, if possible.
-Getting vaccinated later, however, can still be beneficial and vaccination should continue to be offered throughout the flu season, even into January or later.
+CDC recommends that people get a flu vaccine by the end of October.

 Why do I need a flu vaccine every year?

 A flu vaccine is needed every season for two reasons.
 First, the body’s immune response from vaccination declines over time, so an annual vaccine is needed for optimal protection.
 Second, because flu viruses are constantly changing, the formulation of the flu vaccine is reviewed each year and updated as needed to keep up with changing flu viruses.
 For the best protection, everyone 6 months and older should get vaccinated annually.